 I’m Ken Gagne, Polygamer‘s straight, white, cisgender, male host.
 Over the course of these interviews, I hope to diminish my ignorance of other people’s experiences and gain a better understanding of what it means to be a gamer in the 21st century.

 I’ve been a gamer since the Atari 2600 and Apple II.
 I was the community manager (sysop) of the Video Gaming Central Forum on CompuServe (1994–2004) and of the Gamebits forum on Syndicomm Online (2001–2006).
 I have been a member of the press since 1997 as a reporter, editor, and freelancer, having been published in such outlets as Computerworld, PCWorld, ITworld, and TechHive.
 I have spoken at conferences in Boston, Denver, and Kansas City on such subjects as podcasting, retrocomputing, crowdfunding, and WordPress.

 I bring years of podcasting experience to Polygamer, having been the producer of the Computerworld Editor’s Note, founder and host of MS Challenge Talk, and founder and co-host of Open Apple.
-I am also currently the host of IndieSider and publisher of The Pubcast, and a recurring guest of the Retro Computing Roundtable.
+I am also currently the co-host of Transporter Lock and publisher of The Pubcast, and an occasional guest of the Retro Computing Roundtable.